teomantuncer/teomantuncer/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on One Tech
+- 🌱 I'm currently learning how to be a parent.
+- 📫 How to reach me: send me an email to teoman at tuncer.dev

 <!--
 **teomantuncer/teomantuncer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...